TITLE 35: ENVIRONMENTAL PROTECTION

 ii) A temperature monitoring device equipped with a continuous recorder.
 The device must be capable of monitoring temperature with an accuracy of ±1 percent of the temperature being monitored in °C or ±0.5°C, whichever is greater.
 The temperature sensor must be installed at a location in the exhaust vent stream from the condenser exit (i.e., product side).

-G) For a carbon adsorption system that regenerates the carbon bed directly in the control device such as a fixed-bed carbon adsorber, either:
+G) For a carbon adsorption system that regenerates the carbon bed directly in the control device like a fixed-bed carbon adsorber, either:

 i) A monitoring device equipped with a continuous recorder to measure the concentration level of the organic compounds in the exhaust vent stream from the carbon bed; or